|Values are valid only on day of printing.|

 Human immunodeficiency virus type 2 (HIV-2) is a lentivirus, a retrovirus in the same genus (Lentiviridae) as HIV-1.
 It was first isolated in 1986 in West Africa, where it is currently endemic.
-As of June 2010, CDC have reported a total of 166 cases that met the CDC case definition of HIV-2 infection in the United States.
-The largest number of these cases were found in the northeastern United States, and the majority had a West African origin or connection.
+As of June 2010, CDC has reported a total of 166 cases that met the CDC case definition of HIV-2 infection in the United States.
+Most of these cases were found in the northeastern United States, and the majority had a West African origin or connection.

-Compared to HIV-1 infection, HIV-2 is associated with slower rate of progression, low viral load (which may not be reliably measurable with current methods), slower rates of CD4 decline, and lower rates of transmission (sexually or vertically).
-Up to 95% of HIV-2 infected individuals are long-term nonprogressors, and individuals with undetectable HIV-2 viral load have similar survival rates as that of the uninfected population.
+Compared to HIV-1 infection, HIV-2 infection is associated with slower rate of progression, low viral load (which may not be reliably measurable with current methods), slower rates of decline in CD4 cell count, and lower rates of transmission (sexually or vertically).
+Up to 95% of HIV-2-infected individuals are long-term nonprogressors, and individuals with undetectable HIV-2 viral load have similar survival rates as that of the uninfected population.
 However, HIV-2 does cause immunosuppression as well as AIDS with the same signs, symptoms, and opportunistic infections seen in HIV-1.
 Due to the rarity of HIV-2, there are scant data from controlled trials to inform management decisions.

-Although there are several FDA-approved, combined HIV-1/HIV-2 screening assays and HIV-2 antibody-only screening assays, there is no FDA-approved supplemental (confirmatory) HIV-2 serologic or molecular tests in the United States.
-Interpretation of visible band patterns in supplemental HIV-2 antibody detection assays (eg, Western blot, line immunoblot) is complicated due to significant cross-reactivity between HIV-1 and HIV-2 antibodies.
+Although there are several FDA-approved screening assays to detect both combined HIV-1 and HIV-2 antibodies or HIV-2 antibodies alone, currently there is only 1 FDA-approved supplemental (confirmatory) HIV-2 serologic assay for clinical use in the United States.
+Interpretation of visible band patterns is complicated due to the significant cross-reactivity between HIV-1 and HIV-2 antibodies in this assay.

-Confirmation of presence of HIV-2 antibodies in serum with repeatedly reactive combined HIV-1/-2 or HIV-2 antibody-only screening serologic test results
+Confirmation of the presence of HIV-2 antibodies in patients with repeatedly reactive combined HIV-1 and HIV-2 antibody or HIV-2 antibody-only screening test results

 Diagnosis of HIV-2 infection

 Negative HIV-2 antibody supplemental (confirmatory) test results does not exclude the possibility of acute or early (<60 days from time of exposure) HIV-2 infection.
-Individuals suspected of having acute or early HIV-2 infection should be tested for qualitative HIV-2 DNA/RNA or quantitative HIV-2 RNA.
+Individuals suspected of having acute or early HIV-2 infection should be tested for qualitative HIV-2 DNA/RNA (FHV2Q / HIV-2 DNA/RNA Qualitative Real-Time PCR) or quantitative HIV-2 RNA.

-The US Association of Public Health Laboratories recommends verification of all first-time positive confirmatory test results prior to the diagnosis of HIV infection.
-A second serum specimen should be obtained from the patient and submitted for repeat testing to verify all such positive results.
+The US Association of Public Health Laboratories recommends verification of all first-time positive supplemental test results for the definitive diagnosis of HIV infection.
+A second serum specimen should be obtained from the patient and submitted for repeat testing to verify all first-time positive test results.

 Positive HIV-2 antibody supplemental test results in infants of <18 month old and born to HIV-2-infected mothers may indicate passive transfer of maternal HIV-2 antibodies.
-Serologic tests (screening or supplemental) cannot distinguish between active neonatal HIV-2 infection and passive transfer of maternal HIV-2 antibodies during the postnatal period (up to 18 months).
-Diagnosis of HIV-2 infection in newborns and infants of <18 months old should be made by consistently positive nucleic acid test results, such as the presence of HIV-2 RNA or HIV-2 proviral DNA.
+Serologic tests (screening or supplemental) cannot distinguish between active HIV-2 infection and passive transfer of maternal HIV-2 antibodies during the postnatal period (up to 18 months).
+Diagnosis of HIV-2 infection in newborns and infants of <18 months old should be made by consistently positive nucleic acid test results, such as the presence of HIV-2 DNA/RNA (FHV2Q).

-This test should be ordered only on sera that are repeatedly reactive by FDA-licensed combined HIV-1/-2 screening serologic tests, HIV-2 antibody screening tests, or rapid HIV-1/-2 antibody tests.
+This test should be ordered only on sera that are repeatedly reactive by FDA-licensed combined HIV-1 and HIV-2 screening serologic tests, HIV-2 antibody-only screening tests, or rapid HIV antibody tests.

-This confirmatory assay should be ordered only on specimens that are reactive by an anti-HIV-2 screening immunoassay.
+This confirmatory assay should be ordered only on specimens that are reactive by an HIV-2 antibody screening immunoassay.

 1. Campbell-Yesufu OT, Gandhi RT: Update on human immunodeficiency virus (HIV)-2 infection.
 2011;52(6):780-787